Koninklijke Philips N.V. – Annual report – 31 December 2025

 Transfer pricing risks

-Philips has issued transfer pricing directives, which are in accordance with international guidelines such as those of the Organization of Economic Co-operation and Development.
+Philips has issued transfer pricing directives, which are in accordance with international guidelines such as those of the Organisation of Economic Co-operation and Development.
 In order to reduce the transfer pricing uncertainties, monitoring procedures are carried out by Group Tax to safeguard the correct implementation of the transfer pricing directives.
-However, tax disputes can arise due to inconsistent transfer pricing regimes and different views on ‘at arm’s length’ pricing.
+However, tax disputes can arise due to non-harmonized transfer pricing regimes and different views on ‘at arm’s length’ pricing.

 Tax risks on general and specific service agreements and licensing agreements